 result.stacks[0].frames[0].physicalLocation

 The purpose of the id property is to enable an embedded link (§3.11.5) within a message object (§3.11) to refer to the location.
-If no message object within the containing result object refers to this location via an embedded link, the id property does not need to appear.
+If no message object within theResult refers to this location via an embedded link, the id property does not need to appear.

 artifactLocation property